Master of the Horse: Koniuszy (Kingdom of Poland and Grand Duchy of Lithuania)

 "Koniuszy" (corresponding to the English-language "Equerry" or "Master of the Horse") was a position of nobility known in the Kingdom of Poland from the 11th century, and in the Grand Duchy of Lithuania from the 15th.
 A koniuszy had charge of the stables and herds of a Grand Duke or King; in reality, it was a podkoniuszy (sub-equerry), subordinate to the koniuszy, who had the more direct responsibility.

 From the 14th to 16th centuries, a "koniuszy" was a dignitary (dygnitarz) in the Polish Kingdom and in the Polish–Lithuanian Commonwealth.

 Georgia

 In the Kingdom of Georgia, the similar post was known under the name of amilakhvari (amir-akhori, lit.: Prince-Master of the Horse), derived from Arabic.
 It was a deputy to the commander-in-chief (amir-spasalari) and a member of the royal council.
 From the 1460s to the Russian annexation of Georgia (1801), the office was hereditary in the Zevdginidze-Amilakhvari family.

+Mirahur/İmrahor (Ottoman Empire)

+The İmrahor (Ottoman Turkish: مير اخور)—also known as mirahur, mirahor, or emîr-i ahûr—was a palace official in the Ottoman Empire responsible for the care of the Sultan's horses.
+Those serving in this role were generally selected from the saray oğlanları (palace pages) trained in the Bîrun.
+Various viziers were promoted from the position of İmrahor.